mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 # lab02.3-luis_and_search - Developing Intelligent Applications with LUIS and Azure Search

-This hands-on lab guides you through creating an intelligent bot from end-to-end using the Microsoft Bot Framework, Azure Search and Language Understanding Intelligent Service.
+This hands-on lab guides you through creating an intelligent bot from end-to-end using the Microsoft Bot Framework, Azure Search, and Microsoft's Language Understanding Intelligent Service (LUIS).

 In this workshop, you will:
 - Understand how to weave intelligent services into your applications